clincolnoz/meanSamsungGalaxyAccGyroData/README.md

 reshape2

 ## scripts
-downloadFile.R - is called by run_analysis and downloads the zip file run_analysis.R - calls downloadFile.R, reads in features.txt, activity_label.txt, test_xxx.txt, and train_xxx.txt, where xxx = X, subject and y.
+downloadFile.R - is called by run_analysis and downloads the zip file to subdirectory ./data run_analysis.R - calls downloadFile.R, unzips file, reads in features.txt, activity_label.txt, test_xxx.txt, and train_xxx.txt, where xxx = X, subject and y.
 Merges data, assigns column names, removes duplicates and calcualtes mean of each variable grouped by subject and activity.